-I use quilts as objects and as storytellers.
-Using craft as a means of storytelling carries the weight of this historical context.
-The quilt making process strengthens my relationship between the material and this context while pushing the boundaries of traditional quilt making.
-I am fascinated by the essentials of the materials - the root of pattern, the push of geometry, and the joy of contrast.
+Season uses quilts as objects and as storytellers.
+Using craft as a means of storytelling carries the weight of its historical context.
+The quilt making process strengthens her relationship between the material and this context.
+She is fascinated by the essentials of the materials and the root of pattern.
 The quilt making process is intimate, tactile, repetitive - often becoming a meditation on itself.
-It is also a continually evolving process which allows me to tell stories, exploring place and identity, with the goal of connecting traditional craft and contemporary life.
+It is also a continually evolving process which allows Season to tell stories, exploring place and identity, with the goal of connecting traditional craft and contemporary life.

 Commissions are currently open.